 The SD CFAR is required to submit annual progress reports to the NIH to document our efforts and secure the next year's funding.

 We will ask you to provide at minimum an initial and a final one-page update for our annual NIH progress report.
-We will also ask you to provide information about any human subjects enrolled in your study, copies of IRB/ethics approvals, any new collaborations with other investigators or research teams, and updated lists of publications and subsequent awards that resulted from your Developmental grant.
-The NIH updates their forms frequently, so we will distribute the most current forms as needed.
+We will also ask you to provide information about any human research participants enrolled in your study, copies of IRB/ethics approvals, any new collaborations with other investigators or research teams, and updated lists of publications and subsequent awards that resulted from your Developmental grant.

 Please acknowledge the Developmental Core in all abstracts, publications, and presentations that result from your SD CFAR grant.
 We will contact you annually to ask if you presented any abstracts or had manuscripts accepted related to your grant.
-We will also ask you if you have received any grants as a result of the work completed in your SD CFAR Developmental grant.
-Please email a PDF of each published manuscript that appears in a peer-reviewed journal.
+We will also ask if you have received any grants as a result of the work completed in your SD CFAR Developmental grant.
+Please email a link to paper as soon as it is available.
+All SD CFAR-supported papers must be deposited in PubMed Central.
+See Cite the CFAR!

-Please read about Work-in-Progress (WIP) and Journal Club (JC), the regularly scheduled meetings that comprise the Retrovirus Seminar Series.
-You will be expected to present your research in at least one WIP meeting and to attend as many meetings as possible while your grant is active.
+Please read about Research Unplugged, which are regularly scheduled, casual presentations that encompass four different tracks.
+You will be expected to present your research as a work-in-progress and to attend as many meetings as possible while your grant is active.
 These are great opportunities to network and learn about SD CFAR services that can contribute to your study.